 The purpose of the Ti Tree East flux station is to :

-measure the exchanges of carbon dioxide, water vapour and energy in a semi-arid ecosystem with potential access to groundwater
+- Measure the exchange of carbon dioxide, water vapour and energy between a semi-arid mulga (Acacia sp.) ecosystem and the atmosphere

-compare water use efficiency, GPP and ecosystem respiration between adjacent semi-arid ecosystems (Alice Springs mulga)
+- Compare water use efficiency, GPP and ecosystem respiration between adjacent semi-arid ecosystems

 Lineage

-All flux raw data is subject to the quality control process OzFlux QA/QC to generate data from L1 to L6.
+All flux raw data is subject to the quality control process PyFluxPro QA/QC to generate data from L1 to L6.
 Levels 3 to 6 are available for re-use.
 Datasets contain Quality Controls flags which will indicate when data quality is poor and has been filled from alternative sources.
-For more details, refer to Isaac et al (2017) in the Publications section, https://doi.org/10.5194/bg-14-2903-2017 .
+For more details, refer to